textpattern/textpattern/README.txt

 * If you are running an Apache web server, rename the .htaccess-dist file in the /files/ directory to .htaccess to prohibit direct URL access to your files.
 Thus the only route to these files becomes through the /file_download/ directory.
-We recommend you consider employing this feature or that you move your /files/ directory out of a web-accessible location.
+It is recommended you consider employing this feature or that you move your /files/ directory out of a web-accessible location.
 Once moved, you can tell Textpattern of your new directory location from the Advanced Preferences.
-* There are additional resources for the default front-side theme, such as Sass preprocessor files and extra feature modules, available at: http://textpattern.com/default-theme/tree/master/
+* There are additional resources for the default front-side theme, such as Sass preprocessor files, available at: http://textpattern.com/default-theme/tree/master/

 == IMPORTANT ==

 * Check back regularly at http://textpattern.com to see if updates are available.
-Updates are as painless as possible, and often fix important bugs or security-related issues.
+Updates are as painless as possible, often fixing important bugs and/or security-related issues.